From the Tundra to the Trenches

 Eddy Weetaltuk (1932-2005), was born on Strutton Island, James Bay.
 He enlisted in the Canadian Army and served in Korea.
 He left the army in 1967 and was stationed in Germany for many years.

-Thibault Martin is a sociologist and Canada Research Chair, Aboriginal Governance, at the University of Quebec in Ottawa.
+Thibault Martin (1963-2017) was s a sociologist and Canada Research Chair, Aboriginal Governance, at the Université du Québec en Outaouais.

 Other contributors: Isabelle St-Amand (Introduction)